tinacms/tina.io/content/guides/nextjs/github-open-authoring/configure-custom-app.md

 The **working\_repo\_full\_name** points to the repository you'll be editing (i.e. the _Working Repo_).
 In this case, it should point to your repo, the original repo, because you have access to it, which we also call the _Base Repo_.
 Therefore your edits will go to the `master` branch.

-If you didn't have access, then you would be requested to create a fork of the _Base Repo_, that fork would then be your _Working Repo_.
+If you didn't have access, then you would be requested to create a fork of the _Base Repo_ as seen in the image below.
+The newly created fork would then be your _Working Repo_.
 You would commit edits on that fork and create a PR for review.

 ![github-create-fork-step](/img/github-open-auth-cna/create-fork-step.png)